 Evy’s delegated the part of the wedding planner to me for this momentous occasion, which is monumental since he’s a maniac when it comes to details.
-His reasoning for this risky appointment is threefold.
+His reasoning for my appointment is threefold.
 First, I’m a dynamite designer with an eye for color schemes.
 Second, I crave perfection.
 (I fall a tad short here.)
-And third, my family gives gnats in our basement more attention than me.
-Evy believes planning his wedding will reveal my hidden beauty and talent to my children.
-In other words, he’s a good friend and he’s doing this for me.
+And third, my family gives more attention to gnats in our basement than to me.
+Evy believes planning his wedding will reveal my hidden beauty and talent to my children—not to mention Blake.
+In other words, Evy’s a good friend and he’s doing this for me.

 I’m not proud.
 I welcome his pity job.

-To perfect every minor detail of the wedding and increase my family’s visibility of my finer qualities, I’ve petitioned all three of my children to help co-plan the event.
+To perfect every minor detail of the wedding and increase my family’s ability to see my finer qualities, I’ve petitioned all three of my children to help co-plan the event.
 (Keep your friends close.
 Your enemies, closer.)

-We are staying at an upscale hotel on the coast of North Carolina, which I located and Evy paid for.
+We are staying at an upscale resort on the coast, which I located and Evy paid for.
 He rented ten suites for family and friends.
-Blake, his best man, or rather his partner Bennett’s best man, is my boyfriend of thirteen months.
-Blake is also Bennett’s twin brother, and he’s entrusted me with the rings.
+Blake, the best man, has entrusted me with the rings.

 Big mistake.
-Even I know that.
 Blake’s faith in me never ceases to amaze me.
-My first husband wouldn’t trust me with a nickel at a dime store.
+My ex-husband wouldn’t trust me with a nickel at a dime store.

 Mark, my first, was a nightmare.
 Blake, hopefully my second, is a dream.
 Now every morning when the sun slips through my window and I open my eyes, I remember my old life is gone, and I smile in sheer ecstasy.
 No more Marks.
 Only Blakes.

-When he doesn’t have a tournament—Blake’s one flaw is golf—and my older kids are away at college and my youngest is at a sleepover, I wake up beside him jubilantly, feeling like I’ve hit the relationship lottery.
+When he doesn’t have a tournament—Blake’s one flaw is golf—and my older kids are away at college and my youngest is at a sleepover, I wake up on weekend mornings beside him, feeling like I’ve hit the relationship lottery.
 The whole you-marry-once Catholic guilt hits me every Sunday, but not enough for me to hide my tail between my legs and crawl back to Mark.
-I like Blake way too much.
+I like Blake too much.